Loading…

 | Typical cost | $20–$60 / session | $50–$100 / session |

 Red light therapy (photobiomodulation) uses red (660nm) and near-infrared (850nm) wavelengths absorbed by cytochrome c oxidase in your mitochondria, increasing ATP production and reducing oxidative stress in the treated tissue.
-There's no heat and no acute sensation — the value is targeted, cumulative cellular change.
+There's no heat and no acute sensation: the value is targeted, cumulative cellular change.

-Its strongest evidence is in the skin: collagen production, wound healing, and acne.
+Its strongest evidence is in the skin: collagen production, wound repair, and acne.
 The muscle-recovery and joint-pain evidence is growing but more mixed.
 Sessions are short, painless, cheap, and widely available at studios and as home devices.
 It's a daily-habit modality where consistency over weeks drives the results.

 Whole-body cryotherapy surrounds you in nitrogen vapor cooled to -200°F or below for 2–4 minutes.
-Skin-surface temperature drops fast, triggering vasoconstriction and a sharp norepinephrine release — the energized 'cryo rush.'
+Skin-surface temperature drops fast, triggering vasoconstriction and a sharp norepinephrine release: the energized 'cryo rush.'
 Because air conducts heat slowly, the sensation is extreme but your core temperature barely changes.

 Its appeal is a fast, whole-body anti-inflammatory and energy reset: no wet gear, under 10 minutes start to finish, and an alert feeling afterward.
 It's a popular post-training or busy-day tool.
 Unlike red light therapy, the effect is acute and in-the-moment rather than something that accrues with daily use.